 Second section: A how-to guide

 - Just start: Don’t worry about how the whole thing will go.
-Arrange a meeting where everyone will be asked to join and you tell them your plans.
+Arrange a meeting where everyone will be asked to join, and you tell them your plans.
 See the resistances (if any), but keep sharing your vision.

 - Ask them to make a questionnaire: After delivering your plans to them, ask them to jointly make a questionnaire which will include everything they’ve in their mind for the upcoming project.
-Ask for their cooperation in workplace.
+Ask for their cooperation in the workplace.

-- Focus on commonalities: The best way to gain cooperation in workplace from anyone is to first talk about the commonalities between you and them.
+- Focus on commonalities: The best way to gain cooperation in a workplace from anyone is to first talk about the commonalities between you and them.
 Talk about the common objective you would like to achieve.
 Talk about the success you’ve recently had while handling the earlier project where everyone performed equally well.
 Be creative.
 You need to find ways to gain their cooperation.

-The above is the way you should start and try to gain access to their cooperation in workplace initially.
+The above is the way you should start and try to gain access to their cooperation in the workplace initially.
 Now you need to concentrate on the framework you’ve already made.
 You need to implement them.
 But first, deal with the questionnaire you’ve asked them to prepare.

 - Motivation time: Once this part is done, now you need to tell them why you need their cooperation.
 This is the time when you need to motivate them to listen.
 You will only gain their cooperation when they’re motivated enough.

-- What’s in it for them: If they don’t feel motivated enough ask them what is making them resistant.
+- What’s in it for them: If they don’t feel motivated enough, ask them what is making them resistant.
 There can be one or two things they may get concerned about.
 At this time, you need to present what’s in it for them.
 Tell them exactly what they will get out of it if they cooperate.
-If they get motivated and agree for cooperation, then you can go to the next step.
+If they get motivated and agree to cooperation, then you can go to the next step.
 Otherwise, go for designing a sensitivity training which will help them understand the whole scenario and as a result, you will be able to gain their cooperation.

 - Provide resources: Before assigning them any resources, make sure that you have your budget calculated.
-Once you assign the resources, you can’t take back.
+Once you assign the resources, you can’t take them back.
 So be prudent and assign resources according to the constraints of the project.
-If you maintain transparency you will gain the cooperation of your employees.
+If you maintain transparency, you will gain the cooperation of your employees.

 You may wonder why we have etched out the entire process from beginning to completion in this article.
 The reason is gaining cooperation is not a quick fix.
 It’s a process and sometimes very long.
 So only talking about a few things will not gain cooperation at the workplace.
 You need to do the whole thing, again and again, and again.